How to make video and audio accessible

 Live video

-Live videos are exempt under accessibility regulations, but providing captions is strongly recommended.
-If a live stream is recorded for later access, it counts as pre-recorded and captions are required.
+Live videos are exempt under accessibility regulations, but captions are strongly recommended.

 Types of captions